Virotherapy In Latvia For International Patients: Mode of Action, Clinical Use, And Rigvir® Cost

 Therefore, when it comes to the Rigvir® cost in Latvia, planning your budget well in advance would be a good idea.
 And not because the medical travel will cause you financial problems.
 In fact, a virotherapy package in Latvia is two times less expensive than that in Mexico or Australia.
 But because you’ll get the instructions first hand from the clinic with no hidden extra costs or pitfalls having plenty of time for flight booking and other pre-travel arrangements.

-Rigvir® treatment for overseas patients in Latvia is represented by the Complex Virotherapy Service Package offered by the Global Virotherapy Cancer Center.
+Rigvir® treatment for overseas patients in Latvia is represented by the Complex Virotherapy Service Package offered by the Global Virotherapy Cancer Center with every staff member speaking excellent English.
 The package includes:

 - One-week stay at the specialized virotherapy clinic in Jurmala, a famous resort town with white-sand beaches